The Tin Woodman of Oz

 The Tin Woodman of Oz: A Faithful Story of the Astonishing Adventure Undertaken by the Tin Woodman, Assisted by Woot the Wanderer, the Scarecrow of Oz, and Polychrome, the Rainbow's Daughter is the twelfth book in the Oz series written by L. Frank Baum and was originally published on May 13, 1918.
 The Tin Woodman is reunited with his Munchkin sweetheart Nimmie Amee from the days when he was flesh and blood.
 This was a backstory from Baum's 1900 novel, The Wonderful Wizard of Oz.
 It was followed by The Magic of Oz (1919).

-The book was dedicated to the author's grandson Frank Alden Baum.
+The Tin Woodman of Oz was the last book in the series to be published during Baum's lifetime.
+It was dedicated to Baum's grandson, Frank Alden Baum.

 Plot summary

 The Tin Woodman and the Scarecrow are regaling each other with tales at the Woodman's palace in the Winkie Country when a Gillikin boy named Woot wanders in.
 After he is fed and rested, Woot asks the Woodman how he came to be made of tin.

 He relates how the Wicked Witch of the East enchanted his axe and caused him to chop his body parts off limb by limb, because he was in love with her ward, Nimmie Amee.
 Each chopped limb was replaced by the tinsmith Ku-Klip with a counterpart made of tin.
 Without a heart, the Tin Woodman felt he could no longer love Nimmie Amee and he left her.
 Woot suggests that his new heart may have made him kind, but it did not make him loving, or he would have returned to Nimmie Amee.
 This shames the Tin Woodman and inspires him to journey to the Munchkin Country and find her.

 The Tin Woodman, the Scarecrow, and Woot journey into the Gillikin Country and encounter the inflatable Loons of Loonville, whom they escape by popping several of them.
 They descend into Yoop Valley, where the giantess Mrs. Yoop dwells, who transforms the travelers into animals for her amusement, just as she has already done to Polychrome, the Rainbow's Daughter.
-The group escape, still in their animal forms.
+The group escapes, still in their animal forms.

 They arrive at the farm of Jinjur, who renews her acquaintance with them and sends to the Emerald City for help.
 Dorothy and Ozma arrive and Ozma restores the travelers to their rightful forms.